microsoft/qsharp-runtime/src/Simulation/Simulators/OpenSystemsSimulator/README.md

 For more details on using these simulators from Q# programs called from Python hosts, please see <https://github.com/microsoft/iqsharp>.

+## Known limitations

+As this feature is currently under development, there are still a number of limitations and missing capabilities.

+- Continuous-time rotations (e.g.: `Rx`, `Ry`, `Rz`, and `Exp`) are not yet supported.
+- Fractional rotations (e.g.: `R1Frac`, `ExpFrac`) are not yet supported.
+- The `Controlled Y` operation with more than one control qubit is not yet supported.
+- The `Controlled T` operation is not yet supported.
+- Joint measurement is not yet supported.

+Some limitations are inherent to open systems simulation, and may not ever be supported:

+- Assertions (e.g.: `AssertMeasurement` and `AssertMeasurementProbability`) are not supported, as these assertions may fail for correct code in the presence of noise.
+These assertions are no-ops on the experimental simulators.

 ## Native interface

 The core interoperability boundary between the C# runtime for the Quantum Development Kit and the `qdk_sim` native library is defined in the [`NativeInterface` static class](./NativeInterface.cs).
 This class provides P/Invoke declarations for each function exposed by the C API for the `qdk_sim` crate, as well as methods that call into these C API methods.
 The managed methods that correspond to each C API function check error codes reuturned by C API functions and convert them into .NET exceptions, allowing for C API errors to be easily caught by managed code.